 Endometriosis is the presence of ectopic endometrial tissue at sites outside the uterus, most commonly the ovaries and the ligaments of the uterus.
 Ectopic tissue is still responsive to oestrogenic stimuli therefore cyclic proliferation and bleeding occur, often forming a cyst.
 The condition is associated with dysmenorrhoea and/or infertility.

-Endometrial Carcinoma is the commonest malignancy of the female genital tract, most often found during, or after, the menopause, and characterised by abnormal uterine bleeding.
+Endometrial carcinoma is the most common malignancy of the female genital tract, most often found during, or after, the menopause, and characterised by abnormal uterine bleeding.